 Sunday Friendlies (2pm start): Sundays are your chance to get involved, playing, helping, cheering or simply walking by.

-- Sun 15th July – away to Marden
+- Sun 12th August – away v Poulshot

-- Sun 22nd July – home to Urchfont
+- Sun 19th August – home v Batcombe

-T20 Evening games – not quite as fast and colourful as the Indian Premier League but almost – 20 overs-a-side usually starting at 6pm, always friendly and a great taster to cricket in its shorter form:
+T20 Evening games (6.15pm start) – not quite as fast and colourful as the Indian Premier League but almost – 20 overs-a-side, always friendly and a great taster to cricket in its shorter form:

 Everything seems different this year, for the better.
 We started the season worryingly fragile, financially and numbers of players.
 As with most things KCC we approached the challenge jovially and with as much positivity as we could muster.